 Vitamin B Complex

 B complex consists of eight vitamins that are essential to cell reproduction.
 B vitamins that are especially important to skin health are B1 (thiamine) and B3 (niacin) promote blood circulation throughout the body and help deliver nutrients to skin cells.
 B2 (riboflavin) contributes to healthy growth of skin, hair and nails.
 A deficiency in this vitamin can lead to liver spots, oily skin and cracked skin around the mouth.
 B5 (pantothenic acid) regulates hormone production and combats stress, which can lead to skin flare-ups.
-A deficiency B6 (pyridoxine) can lead to dry cracked skin, eczema and pigmentation problems such as liver spots.
+A B6 (pyridoxine) deficiency can lead to dry cracked skin, dermatitis, and pigmentation problems such as liver spots.

 Vitamin C is an essential compound of collagen, a protein found in the skin that gives it elasticity.